“What do you mean I have to get rid of all of my personal possessions?”

 Following the rules because they are the rules.

 I was lucky – I found freedom in my creativity and I found my tribe too.
-My employers eventually lost me to another field where I give my all and feel valued.
+My employers eventually lost me and now I work with an organisation where I give my all and feel valued, and my clients get the best of me too.

 I finally found my place, with people who understand the value of being themselves.
 They embrace diversity and encourage differences.

-After years of hiding myself and feeling lost or unseen, I now help others find themselves, see how brilliant they are and help them embrace the difference that makes them unique.
+After years of hiding myself and feeling lost or unseen, I now help others find their creative self, see how brilliant they are and help them embrace the difference that makes them unique.

 My clients are ready to make change, they no longer want to live a grey life – they are living life in full colour.